Written by Divinity Nutra, Updated on July 18, 2022

 Turmeric and Black Pepper

 There are many practical uses for turmeric across a broad spectrum of conditions that researchers have uncovered in recent decades.
-Curcumin has shown promise for arthritis and joint pain, blood pressure, and even anxiety and depression.
+Curcumin has shown promise for arthritis and joint pain, liver repair, and even anxiety and depression.
 This potent spice can also help with diabetes and blood thinning.

 While most studies yielded impressive results, it was clear that turmeric, by nature, had very poor absorption within the body.
 Thus, additional studies tested black pepper’s capacity to boost bioavailability and metabolism so the body can maximize curcumin’s potential.
 (1)